microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/out.md

 ---
 display: "Out"
-oneline: "Do not use this, use `outFile` instead"
+oneline: "Do not use this, use `outFile` instead."
 ---

 Use [outFile](#outFile) instead.